-Note: This figure does not include the approximately 5.4 million Palestinian refugees registered with UNRWA, which covers Jordan, Lebanon, the Syrian Arab Republic, the West Bank and the Gaza Strip.
+Note: This figure does not include the approximately 5.4 million Palestine refugees registered with UNRWA in Jordan, Lebanon, the Syrian Arab Republic, the West Bank, including East Jerusalem, and the Gaza Strip.

 Figure 19.
-Refugees from Arab countries by region of destination, 2018
+Refugees from Arab countries by region of destination, mid-2018